 8. Place a strip of parchment paper in a greased loaf pan.

 9. Pour the meatloaf batter into the pan.
-Pat down with wet hands.
+Pat the top of the loaf down with wet hands.

 11. Remove the vegan meatloaf from the oven.